lauriaclarke/MEDP349_IMA767/README.md

 # MEDP 349 / IMA 767

-COde for Intro to Physical Computing at Hunter College - Fall 2023
+Code for Intro to Physical Computing at Hunter College - Fall 2023